rkrux/bitcoincore_prnotes/31404-script-notes.md

  `Segwit` script, which leads to custom handling in the script execution code.
  * P2WPKH: <OP_0> <OP_PUSHBYTES_20> <PUBKEY_HASH>
  	* Hex: <00><14><20bytes(40chars)-pubkeyhash>
+	* The `scriptPubKey` length is 22 bytes / 44 chars.
  * P2WSH: <OP_0> <OP_PUSHBYTES_32> <SCRIPT_HASH>
  	* Hex: <00><20><32bytes(64chars)-scripthash>
+	* The `scriptPubKey` length is 34 bytes / 68 chars.
+ * The addresses start from `bc1q` and the length can be 42 or 62 chars.

 ## Common script patterns
+ * Upto 75 bytes can be pushed onto the stack starting from 1.
+Hex values: 01-4b
+ 	* In ASM, they are denoted by OP_PUSHBYTES_XX.
+ * Usually, compressed pubkeys are expressed in 33 bytes: 1 byte (02 or 03) that
+ denotes whether the y-coordinate is even or odd.
+That's why it's common to notice `OP_PUSHBYTES_33` in the "locking code".
+ 	* However, in Taproot, 32 bytes pubkeys are used because only the points with even coordinates are used, so there is no need to have an extra byte denoting the y-coordinate parity.
+	* In legacy scripts, uncompressed public keys were also used that were 65 bytes in length expressed by both the X and Y coordinates (& 04 prefix).
+ They were more expensive to spend due to leading to larger transaction size.
+ * `OP_1` to `OP_16` is expressed with `81` to `96` opcodes, `0x51` to `0x60`.
+ *

 ## Common limits/numbers:
  * 10,000 bytes for the witness script.